BIOLOGIC, DISEASE-MODIFYING ANTIRHEUMATIC DRUG

-Kineret is a DMARD and a biologic.
-Kineret is believed to work by reducing the activity of interleukin-1 (IL-1), a molecule that contributes to autoimmune attacks in RA.
+Kineret is considered a biologic DMARD.
+Kineret is believed to work by reducing the activity of interleukin-1 (IL-1), a molecule that contributes to inflammation and tissue damage in rheumatoid arthritis.

 How do I take it?